IvanDesClaviers/TechnicalTest/README.md

 The answer for 5 (the batch script) is at the end of the jupyter notebook and works on aws

 I created the RDS database, but couldn't make the lamda connect via proxy to it for some reasons :'(

+There were several "cr3" collaborators so I hope I invited the correct one :)